What Goes Into an Appraisal?

 Inspecting the subject property

-Back at the office, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Replacement Cost

-• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach